 By 2013 all of the charitable activity carried on by and in the name of The Monarch Group was organised under The Monarch Foundation.
 It identified five main areas on which to focus its efforts and to be the defining areas of charitable engagement alongside its existing relationships – disadvantaged families, children and young people, education, environment and sustainability, and injured service people and their families.
 The charities selected as ongoing partners from 2013 were Macmillan Cancer Support – improving the lives of people affected by cancer, When You Wish Upon A Star – specialising in making dreams come true for children with life-threatening illnesses, Children in Need – providing grants to over 2,500 projects in the UK which focus on disadvantaged children and young people, Home-Start UK – helping families with young children deal with whatever life throws at them, Toe in the Water – inspiring service men and women who have sustained often traumatic injuries to move beyond their disability and to become re-inspired by life, Dick Camplin Education Trust – providing scholarships for financially disadvantaged students who have gained places at university having attended Salford City College or Loreto College in Manchester, The Homeless World Cup – using the power of football to energise homeless people so they can change their own lives.

-The Monarch Foundation is supporting its charity partners by using a range of resources at the disposal of The Monarch Group, including money and financial support, skills transfer, benefits in kind, volunteering, ambassadorship and networking.
+The Monarch Foundation supported its charity partners by using a range of resources at the disposal of the Group, including money and financial support, skills transfer, benefits in kind, volunteering, ambassadorship and networking.
+It continued its work following Iain’s departure from the Group in 2014.